rymaju/FundiesCollab/README.md

 Code is sent as a POST request from the user's browser to the backend when they hit "Compile".
 The backend then writes the code to a file, compiles and runs it with the Tester and Image libraries (inside a docker container to prevent damage from arbitrary code execution), then returns stdout.

+Data for rooms is stored on the server in a Redis database.
+We chose Redis for its fast read/write operations and expiration features.

+If youre interested in the security aspects, see the Security section below.

 ## Run Locally

 ### Frontend & Backend